60 influential women in the Cotswolds: Who is on the list?

 Try and find a worthwhile organisation this outstanding artist doesn’t support!
 National Star College; cancer charity LINC; the Wilson Cheltenham Art Gallery and Museum – the list goes on.
 But let’s talk about art: PJ’s distinctive paintings and sculptures – created in her studio outside Cheltenham - are collected worldwide (and have appeared on many King Crimson albums!).

 As Gloucestershire Constabulary’s first female chief constable, Suzette is in charge of more than 2,000 officers.
 In addition to eight years as vice president of the British Association for Women in Policing, she takes a dedicated interest in diversity issues and has been involved with the ACPO Race & Diversity business area for some years.
-She has just announced her retirement, in April.
+She announced her retirement in April last year.

 Anne’s passion for what she dubs ‘the most exciting profession in the world’ is undoubtedly a crucial part of her work as head of the Media School at the University of Gloucestershire, one of the highest rated in the UK.
 After 20 years of working in the field as a television and radio journalist, she has a treasure trove of experience to impart to the students under her tutelage.